amina-haq/CareCompanion/README.md

 # Care Companion

-CareCompanion is an Android application designed to support and assist members of the community, particularly those who require help managing healthcare concerns.
-CareCompanion aims to address common challenges users may face, such as offering a secure place to store medical ID data and personal profiles.
+CareCompanion is an Android application designed to support and assist individuals, particularly those who need help managing healthcare information.
+The app aims to provide a secure, organised way to store and access essential medical data, helping users manage their health more effectively and ensuring privacy through robust security features.